KDaliri/MIDI-controller/Scope Statement.md

 The controller will be able to switch between different applications on the host computer without needing to be reconfigured.
 A visual indicator will let the user keep track of which application is in focus.

-The controller will have a footswitch to quickly change setting, toggle an effect, or send any other MIDI event during a live performance.
+The controller will have a footswitch to recall saved presets, toggle an effect, or send any other MIDI event during a live performance.
 Any change in value is reflected on the associated parameters LED.